How Do You Trade Online Index

 Saving a System - About Templates

-Once you come up with the above trading system, you'll need to save it that way you quickly load the same setup on another chart without having to select and choose all these indicators every time you open a new chart.
+Once you come up with the above trading system, you'll need to save it that way you quickly load the same setup on another chart without having to select and choose all these technical indicators every time you open a new chart.

 From the above template button you as a stock indices trader can save as many systems as possible & use the same shortcut on your platform to load these trading systems on other charts that you open using the " Load Template " button.